2015 Report on Accessibility

-Please note I can only comment on exhibitions that I visited in 2015 (or could not /would not visit due to prior known issues).
+Please note in report my findings and opinions I can only comment on exhibitions that I visited in 2015 (or could not /would not visit due to prior known issues) plus and relevant updates.
 My comments may at times appear harsh but reflect the realities of (often unaided) manual wheelchair use.
-Certainly many exhibitions do not understand their duties under the Equality Act let alone the need to make reasonable adjustments including the simple expedient of providing sufficient seating in their exhibition hall(s).
+Certainly many exhibitions do not understand their duties under the Equality Act 2010 let alone the need to make reasonable adjustments including the simple expedient of providing sufficient seating in their exhibition hall(s).
 The attitude to exhibition staff also made a significant difference at several exhibitions in overcoming difficulties.

 The exhibition was on two levels and in terms of the gangways access was not generous.
 In terms of facilities the public lunching area was cramped and almost impossible for wheelchair users.
 The accessible toilet was gaining rather a lot of use by apparently able-bodied people who could have used the non-accessible facilities; the accessible WC could have been cleaner.